-- c.
+c.
 Integrate adaptation investment plans into country investment planning systems linked to wider public investment management systems.
 To ensure the sustainability and financing of investments identified in the adaptation investment plan, technical assistance will be provided to embed the plans within the country's wider planning and budgeting systems, such as medium-term development plans and expenditure framework and annual plans and budgets.
 Country planning and budgeting systems will be strengthened to track the implementation of adaptation investments identified in the plan.
-Close collaboration with Ministries of Finance, Planning and Economy will ensure adaptation investments that require international support are prioritized within respective MDBs' country programs.
-This will ensure that the MDBs align their adaptation pipeline with the country's adaptation investment plans, consequently aligning MDB financial flows toward building climate resilience. - d.
-Support countries with national climate adaptation monitoring and evaluation systems.
-CRP will provide technical assistance support for countries to institutionalize the tracking of climate risks and adaptation actions, such as progress on NAPs and NDCs, in an inclusive and multi-sectoral manner. - 51.
-The implementation of activities under component 1 is expected to take one to two years, depending on the level of existing gaps and issues in countries.
-Where possible, it will be important to fast-track implementation of the activities under component 1 and build on existing work in countries by other development partners, since it will form the basis of investments to be financed under components 2 and 3.
-Targeted technical assistance for capacity building can also be provided to enhance the capacities of the government to strengthen institutions that can carry out these activities beyond the CRP period. - 52.
-Activities under component 1 will be undertaken by the countries jointly with the MDBs, to ensure cooperation among MDBs, enable synergies in supporting priorities identified by countries, and demonstrate climate actions at scale, including through innovative approaches.
+Close collaboration with Ministries of Finance, Planning and Economy will ensure adaptation investments that require international support are prioritized within respective MDBs'

+country programs.
+This will ensure that the MDBs align their adaptation pipeline with the country's adaptation investment plans, consequently aligning MDB financial flows toward building climate resilience.
+A focus on country investment planning system will also help the global climate funds by ensuring that the potential projects they plan to finance from the country investment plans are embedded within the wider country planning and budgeting system.

+- d.
+Support countries to develop or enhance gender-resonsive national climate adaptation monitoring and evaluation systems.
+CRP will provide technical assistance support for countries to institutionalize the tracking of climate risks and adaptation actions, such as progress on NAPs and NDCs indicators and targets, in an inclusive and multi-sectoral manner.
+Special assistance may be needed for countries with limited capacity, such as fragile and conflict affected countries. - 55.
+The implementation of activities under component 1 is expected to take one to two years for countries to complete, depending on the level of existing gaps and issues they face.